Shrubs and trees along the southeast corner of the reservoir (view north). |

 Bowman Reservoir captures some of the water that flows down the Muddy River.
 The area is not scenic, but it does provide desert birders with another place to look for waterfowl and other water species.
 The area is heavily used by fishermen and off-road vehicles, so it might not be peaceful.
 This is not a destination, but rather a place to stop for a few minutes while on the way to somewhere else or while making a birding run along the north side of Lake Mead.

-The reservoir has saltcedar, willow, and mesquite thickets, a few big cottonwood trees, and a few shrubs around the high water mark.
+The reservoir has saltcedar, willow, and mesquite thickets, a few big cottonwood trees, and a few shrubs around the high-water mark.
 When the water is low, mudflats are exposed.
 The surrounding area is sparsely vegetated with creosote bush and saltbush.
 There are no marshes in the reservoir, but the canal leading into the reservoir (adjacent to the access road) is bordered with marsh vegetation. |

 Location

 Bowman Reservoir is located about 1 hour northeast of Las Vegas.
 The easiest way to get there from town is to drive north on Highway I-15 to the Logandale exit (Exit #93).
-Turn right onto Highway 169 and drive south for 3.6 miles to Bowman Road (Table 1, Site 664]).
-Turn left onto Bowman Road and drive east, past a few houses, and up onto the dam (Site 596).
+Turn right onto Highway 169 and drive south for 3.6 miles to Bowman Road (Table 1, Site 0664).
+Turn left onto Bowman Road and drive east, past a few houses, and up onto the dam (Site 0596).
 After about 0.25 miles, you will see the water, and a good spotting-scope place is the bluff just past where you first see the water.
-The paved road runs across the dam and up the east side of the reservoir for a total of about 1.25 miles from Highway 169.
-There is some soft sand at the end of the pavement, so be careful and don't get stuck. |
+The paved road is gated to prevent vehicles from crossing the dam.

 Hours

-The reservoir appears to always be open.
+The reservoir appears to always be open. |

 Fees